Real wages in Ukraine dropped 0.4% y/y in April, after growing 9.3% y/y in March

 The largest nominal average wage decline was in hospitality and restaurant services (-46.4%), real estate services (-13.1% y/y), and information and telecommunication services (-10.7% y/y).
-Within the industrial sector, the highest decline of nominal wages was in the textile industry (-31.6% y/y), machinery (-16.1% y/y), and furniture manufacturing (-13.9% y/y).
+Within the industrial sector, the highest decline of nominal wages was in the textile industry (-31.6% y/y), machinery (-16.1% y/y) and furniture manufacturing (-13.9% y/y).

-Meanwhile, nominal wages jumped the most in electricity and gas distribution (14.5% y/y), water utilities (12.8% y/y), and coke and oil production (7.5% y/y).
+Meanwhile, nominal wages jumped the most in electricity and gas distribution (14.5% y/y), water utilities (12.8% y/y) and coke and oil production (7.5% y/y).

 “The severe quarantine measures that were in place the whole month of April resulted in significant cooling of business activity and dropping wages.
 However, the decline was not devastating and mostly affected those sectors in which activity was largely prohibited.
 Meanwhile, the enterprises involved in support services were less affected, as well as those with a continuous production cycle,” Evgeniya Akhtyrko of Concorde Capital said in a note.
 “We are likely to see a similar wage trend in May, as quarantine and lockdown restrictions were in place for the most of the month.”